Benefits and help when going back to work

 Help with housing costs

-If you were getting help with your housing costs while you were out of work, you may carry on getting this.
-This is if you have been receiving income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Income Support for at least 26 weeks continuously before starting work.
-You may then continue to get the following benefits for up to four weeks:
+If you were getting a Support for Mortgage Interest loan while you were out of work, you may carry on getting this.
+This is if you have been getting income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Income Support for at least 26 weeks continuously before starting work.
+You may then continue to get the following benefit or loan for up to four weeks:

 If you're on a low wage and your housing costs are below a certain level, you may continue to get Housing Benefit after this time.

 If you are a homeowner and have to reclaim benefit you may not have to wait until you get help again with your mortgage costs.
-Contact your Social Security / Jobs and Benefits office to find out more.
+Contact your Jobs and Benefits Office to find out more.